Landscape Theme Book & Inspiration

 Productive Garden Inspiration

-Productive gardens take many forms and design is often driven by the available sunny space available and by the type of edibles you want to grow.
+Productive gardens take many forms and their design is often driven by the available sunny space available and by the type of edibles you want to grow.
 If space is tight, a large pot on your deck or patio can be crammed full of herbs, seasonable vegetables and even some flowering colour, making a lovely petite potager.

 Tip: Think vertical supports to maximise growing space.
 Use raised pots or planters and for easy weeding don't make the vegetable beds too wide.
 Around one metre is good.